projectCraftsman/opensslCertificateAuthority/readme.md

 EOF
 ```

 Generate the Intermediate key, generate the Intermediate Certificate Signing Request, and set appropriate file permissions.
 You will be prompted for a passphrase when generating the Intermediate key, this passphrase will be required later to sign Server and User certificates.
 Choose and protect this passphrase wisely.
+You will be prompted for the Intermediate key passphrase to (self) sign the Certificate Signing Request.

 ```
 cd ${CA}